tact-lang/awesome-tact/README.md

 - [Ready-to-use templates for Jetton & NFT](https://github.com/Laisky/tact-utils): Provides ready-to-use templates for Jetton, NFT, Traits, as well as some commonly used tools.

 - [More Examples](https://github.com/tact-lang/tact/tree/main/examples): Check out 10+ examples in the official Tact repository.

-## Contribution Guidelines

-1. Decide on the changes you want to make in the awesome-ton list.
-2. Press `.` on the `awesome-tact` page to open the online editor (VSCode).
-3. Make changes, describe them, and submit a commit as a Pull Request.
-4. Congratulations, you're now a contributor to TON! 😎

 ## License